Housing Terms and What They Mean

 -

 Housing assisted under the provisions of the U.S. Housing Act of 1937 or under a state or local program having the same general purposes as the federal program.
-Distinguished from privately financed housing, regardless of whether federal housing subsidies or mortgage insurance are features of such housing development.
+Public housing is distinguished from privately financed housing, regardless of whether federal housing subsidies or mortgage insurance are features of the housing development.

 - Qualified Census Tract